Kutbayin Art Movement: Reviving Lost Philippine Heritage

 Kutkut was a unique indigenous painting technique that involved intricate sgraffito, layering, and geometric compositions reminiscent of Southeast Asian and Polynesian influences.
 Meanwhile, Baybayin was the sacred script used by pre-colonial Filipinos for communication and cultural identity.

-Through meticulous research and artistic innovation, Fred DeAsis has merged these lost traditions into Kutbayin, a genre that not only revives but reimagines Philippine heritage for modern audiences.
+Through meticulous research and artistic innovation, DeAsis has merged these lost traditions into Kutbayin, a genre that not only revives but reimagines Philippine heritage for modern audiences.

 A Monumental Artistic Legacy